 The Fear Haunted House

-Fear is a haunted house introduced in 2012 that plays on people’s genuine fears.
+Fear is a haunted house first introduced in 2012 that plays on common fears.
 It’s not a ghost house.
 It doesn’t have a haunted theme.
 There isn’t lots of blood and gore.
-There are spiders though, and snakes, and simulations of high places, and various other things that people have legitimate phobias of.
+Instead, there are spiders, snakes, simulations of high places, and various other things that many people are scared of.

 In Fear there are a few scary monsters and gruesome scenes, but also germs, cockroaches, a psychotic dentist, ferocious animals and even a dirty toilet or two.
 Similar to many of the other haunted houses, there are also flashing and blinking lights, which people who suffer from photosensitive epilepsy might also be afraid of.

-In past years we’re told that Fear included a coffin that people had to climb inside.
-They did away with that in 2017, however, in part because it proved too traumatic for some fright seekers, and in part because the process took too long and slowed down the line.
+We’re told that in past years, Fear included a coffin that people had to climb inside.
+They did away with that in 2017, though, in part because it proved too traumatic for some fright seekers, and in part because the process took too long and slowed down the line.

 Fear is a popular haunted house for a number of reasons, including because it’s so different.
-For some people it won’t be as scary as some of the other houses.
-For others though, it’ll be truly terrifying.
-Unless you are really and truly deathly afraid of rats, snakes or spiders, we recommend checking it out.
+For some, it won’t be as scary as the other houses.
+For others, it’ll be truly terrifying.
+Unless you are deathly afraid of rats, snakes or spiders, we recommend checking it out.

 FEAR VIDEO

-For an idea of what to expect at the Fear attraction (minus the coffins), watch the video below.
+For an idea of what to expect at the Fear attraction, watch the video below.

 The Materia Medica Haunted House

-Unfortunately, Asylum wasn’t featured at Fright Nights in 2023.
+Unfortunately, Asylum is no longer a featured attraction.
 However, the Materia Medica haunt seems similar.
 For an idea of what to expect, continue reading for details about Asylum from previous years.

 Asylum was a mental institution right out of a twisted horror movie.
 It had people screaming, medical staff torturing their patients, characters in restraints and all kinds of tormented souls.
 In one room there were bodies hanging like carcasses from the ceiling which you had to push your way through.

+While it wasn’t our personal favourite, Asylum was the #1 most popular attraction at Fright Nights in 2016, with more than 45,000 guests over the course of the season!
 One of the scariest parts of the Asylum was a balloon-bladder-kind-of-thing that you had to squeeze yourself through.
-If you were in any way claustrophobic, you probably hated the Asylum’s squishy balloon-bladder passageway (and possibly ended up in a real institution yourself as a result of the trauma)!
-We did eventually survive the experience without any permanent damage though, as did most other people.
+If you were in any way claustrophobic, you probably hated the Asylum’s squishy balloon-bladder passageway.

 In short, Asylum was a bit of a twisted haunted house that most people loved but for us was about average, or slightly less than average, compared to the other PNE options.
 That being said, next time we go to Fright Nights we’ll still do the Materia Medica, which appears to be similar to Asylum but with a different name!